cornell-cup/cs-reminibot/README.md

 [Continue with the remaining installation steps](#Continue) -->

-# 5. Common Problems & Fixes:
+# 5. Common Problems & Fixes

 #### ERROR: EACCES when trying to run npm commands